widdix/learn-appsync/lab04-lambda/README.md

 ## Goal

 Sometimes forwarding read and write requests to DynamoDB is not sufficient.
-This lab is about using AWS Lambda to execute your own code.
+This lab is about using AWS Lambda to execute your code.

 ## Instructions

-Before you start, make sure your current working directory is set to `learn-appsync`.
+Before you start, make sure your current working directory is `learn-appsync`.

 Next, copy all files from `lab04-lambda/starting-point/`  to your working directory.